Director Nobuhiko Obayashi, whose coming-of-age hits focused on youth in Onomichi, dies at 82 | The Japan Times

 His films are imbued with a kaleidoscopic, fairy tale-like imagery that repeats his trademark motifs: colorful Japanese festivals, dripping blood, marching doll-like soldiers, shooting stars and winding cobblestone roads.

-In addition to films about youth, Obayashi also produced several works throughout his career that had an antiwar theme and emphased the importance of peace.
+In addition to films about youth, Obayashi also produced several works throughout his career that had an anti-war theme and emphasized the importance of peace.
 He stayed stubbornly true to his core pacifist message through more than 40 movies and thousands of TV shows, commercials and other works.

 His last work, "Labyrinth of Cinema," takes up Japan's wartime history in Hiroshima and Okinawa.